 - (a) On request, a retailer must provide a customer with reasonable information on tariffs the retailer may offer to the customer.
 The information must be given to the customer within 10 business days of the customer's request and, if the customer requests it, in writing. - (b) A retailer must give notice to a customer of any variation to the amount and/or structure retailer's tariffs that affects the customer.
-The notice must be given as soon as practicable and in any event: - in the case of customers with smart meters, 20 business days prior to the variation; and - otherwise, no later than the customer's next bill.
+The notice must be given as soon as practicable and in any event: - in the case of customers with smart meters, 20 business days prior to the variation, unless the variation is in accordance with the Advanced Metering Infrastructure (AMI Tariffs) Order 2013; and - otherwise, no later than the customer's next bill.